thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/bitcoin-transfers.md

 Sending any other currency to this address may result in the total loss of your deposit.
 ```

 Copy the shown Bitcoin address or Scan QR Code and send a payment.

 ![](/_assets/bitcoin_transfers_02.png)

-**Note**: Processing can take up to 120 minutes.
+**Note**: Processing may take up to 120 minutes.

 # How to send Bitcoin